-Bust-A-Move Again (known in Japan as Puzzle Bobble 2) is a tile-matching puzzle game developed and released by Taito for arcades (running Taito F3 System hardware) in late 1995.
-The Japanese version was re-released months later as Puzzle Bobble 2X, unlocking the hidden levels from the start.
+Bust-A-Move Again (known outside of North America, and in some digital re-releases, as Puzzle Bobble 2) is a tile-matching puzzle game developed and released by Taito for arcades (using Taito F3 Package System hardware) on July 1995.

 Along with a new set of levels, this sequel to Bust-A-Move adds new special bubbles (including ones that cause all same-colored bubbles to pop), new indestructible blocks on the playfield, non-linear progression in Puzzle Mode, and a new game mode: a one-player Versus Mode against a variety of computer opponents.